Mrs A. V. Roberts: Lobby groups

 In 1923 the League endorsed Mrs Emily Bennett as delegate to the International Suffrage League Congress in Rome, and Roberts was among the party that welcomed her return.
 The League, which was supported by the National Party, was reconstituted as the non-party Women's League of New South Wales, a lobby group affiliated with the national National Council of Women of Australia.
 Roberts was vice-president 1923, and president 1923 through 1927 to 1929, when she wrote an article on Bogue Luffman.

 The Women's League was one of several N.S.W. organisations affiliated with the Australian Equal Citizenship Federation, the others being the Feminist Club, the Women's Christian Temperance Union (W.C.T.U.), and the Women's Union of Service.
-Roberts attended the first of two conferences of the Australian Federation of Women's Societies for Equal Citizenship, held in Adelaide in 1924, representing the Women's League of N.S.W.
+Roberts attended the first of two conferences of the Australian Federation of Women Voters, held in Adelaide in 1924, representing the Women's League of N.S.W.

 She was a council member of the Sydney branch of the League of Nations Union as delegate from the Women's League.

 Roberts was president of the committee to organise the Australian delegation to the 1928 Pan-Pacific Women's Conference in Honolulu, Hawaii, which she attended as delegate from the Women's League of N.S.W.
 In retrospect, she admitted to the Australian contingent being under-prepared and amateurish.

 The N.S.W.
 Women Voters' Association, occasionally referred to as Women Voters' Association of N.S.W., was formed in November 1928 at Beaumont House, Elizabeth Street, Sydney, with Roberts as a vice-president.
 Mrs Albert Littlejohn was president, and Mrs Hugh Munro, Mrs Earle Page, Mrs Kenneth Street (aka Jessie Street) the other vice-presidents; Miss Elma Kelly, hon. secretary and Mrs M. Liddell, hon. treasurer.
 An office was secured at 4 Dulley Street, Sydney, below Bridge Street.
 They created a furor by suggesting a law requiring a secret ballot of wives before workers could go on strike.
 When they put the proposition at a women-only meeting at Trades Hall, Adela Pankhurst Walsh was pilloried as a class traitor and Roberts was howled down, Littlejohn left the stage, and Page, whose husband was the Federal treasurer had to be shielded from the mob.